Call for Abstracts: "Exploring technologies through imaginary worlds: At the intersection of science fiction & technology assessment"

 Dr. Ralf Lindner, Fraunhofer ISI, Karlsruhe, Germany

-Dr. Krzysztof Michalski, TU Rzeszow, Poland
+Prof. Dr. Krzysztof Michalski, TU Rzeszów, Poland

 PD Dr. Michael Nentwich, ITA, Austrian Academy of Sciences, Vienna, Austria